mcci-catena/DNC-Server/README.md

-Generic DNC Server is designed to provide location based data access with felexible hierachy structure for each client.
+Generic DNC is a logical data Server, designed to provide location based data measurement by provide customized tag mapping on top og general database where sensor data is organized based on device IDs.
+This is acheieved by adding customized tags to the selected location and generate query based on the customzied tags.